scionproto/scion/doc/ColibriDesign.rst

    ``R=1,C=1`` and send it to its AS's COLIBRI service.
 #.
 The COLIBRI service at `G` receives the response with acceptance, and then
    it adds the HopField to the payload.
-It also computes the MAC :math:`\sigma_G` and encrypts it with the public key of `A`.
+It also computes the MAC :math:`\sigma_G` and encrypts and authenticates it with :math:`DRKey K_{G \to A}`.
 The MAC is also added to the payload.
 The packet is sent to the border router at `G`.
 #.
 The border router at `G` receives the COLIBRI packet with ``R=1,C=1``,
    and forwards it to the next border router, at `F`.
 #.
 The border router at `F` receives the packet.
-It checks the MAC and it is
+It checks whether the MAC
-   valid (MAC is independent of the flags).
-It delivers it to the local COLIBRI service.
+   is valid and drops the packet if not.
+If the MAC is valid (MAC is independent of the flags), the border router delivers it to the local COLIBRI service.
 #.
 The COLIBRI service at `F` now add its own HopField and :math:`\sigma_F`,
    encrypted with the public key of `A`.
 It then sends it to the border router.
 #.
 The process continues until the packet reaches the COLIBRI service at `A`,